 “It's bold, it's ambitious, but it's absolutely doable; just as we have used size to develop cutting-edge vaccines and treatments against Covid-19, we will bring a strong sense of urgency to the fight against cancer ”.
 These are the words of President Biden, which pave the way for the application of the criteria of urgency, the analogy of feasibility and interconnection to the battle against cancer, announcing a call to action for a mass screening accessible to all, for early diagnosis.

-What we have learned from the pandemic is that creating interconnections, pooling ideas, information, studies, and solutions in science works.
-The collaboration between states, scientists, doctors at the forefront in a single whole, represented the winning strategy.
+What we have learned from the pandemic is that creating interconnections, and pooling ideas, information, studies, and solutions in science works.
+The collaboration between states, scientists, and doctors at the forefront as a single whole represented the winning strategy.

 By analogically applying the thrust received in the pandemic, the urgency and the interconnections between minds and studies, establishing the search for a common strategy as a global priority, it will also be possible to identify a possible solution for the "cancer emergency".